 All about ransomware attacks

-Ransomware has been in the news quite a bit in 2021.
+Ransomware made headlines throughout 2021 and continues to make the news in 2022.
 You may have heard stories of attacks on large companies, organizations, or government agencies, or perhaps you as an individual have experienced a ransomware attack on your own device.
 It’s a significant problem and a scary prospect to have all of your files and data held hostage until you pay up.
 If you want to know more about this threat, read on to learn about ransomware’s different forms, how you get it, where it comes from, who it targets, and ultimately, what you can do to protect against it.

 Ransom malware, or ransomware, is a type of malware that prevents users from accessing their system or personal files and demands ransom payment in order to regain access.
 While some people might think "a virus locked my computer," ransomware would typically be classified as a different form of malware than a virus.
 The earliest variants of ransomware were developed in the late 1980s, and payment was to be sent via snail mail.
 Today, ransomware authors order that payment be sent via cryptocurrency or credit card, and attackers target individuals, businesses, and organizations of all kinds.
 Some ransomware authors sell the service to other cybercriminals, which is known as Ransomware-as-a-Service or RaaS.

 How exactly does a threat actor carry out a ransomware attack?
 First, they must gain access to a device or network.
 Having access enables them to utilize the malware needed to encrypt, or lock up, your device and data.
 There are several different ways that ransomware can infect your computer

 How do I get ransomware?